v923z/nothon/README.md

 is also a valid piece of code.

+Note, however, that the default plotting backend can be overriden by adding an identifier to the first line of the code block.
+The following code will call gnuplot instead of matplotlib:

+	# gnuplot
+	plot sin(x)

+write the corresponding file to disc, retrieve its content, and insert it in the notebook.
+When doing so, keep in mind that the whole code block will be passed to gnuplot, therefore, python codes will throw a gnuplot error.

 The text style in a text block can be changed by highlighting some elements, and then hitting `Cntr-B` **bold**, `Cntr-I` *italic*, or `Cntr-U` __underlined__.